Installation manual Zivver OWA add-in

 Prerequisites

-Always Consent on behalf of your organization.
+Always select Consent on behalf of your organization.

-If you are logged in with a user mailbox without administrator privileges, then select Have an admin account?
+If you’re using a user mailbox without administrator privileges, click Have an admin account?
 Sign in with that account.
-After you have succesfully authenticated your administrator account, you can select Consent on behalf of your organization and click Accept.
+After logging in with an admin account, you can then select Consent on behalf of your organization and click Accept.

-4. Proceed with the required additional settings
+4. Continue with the required additional settings

 Create an Exchange rule for Zivver messages